 Tizimin town itself does have not much to offer tourists; even the town square and the obligatory church would not be worth stopping for on your drive to the coast unless you need some provisions or a lunchtime spot.
 However, it was interesting to see the locals sit and enjoy their lunchtime on the square en route to the restaurant for a traditional Mexican lunch.

 Lunch at Restaurant Tres Reyes

 The menu at Restaurant Tres Reyes was very local with Sopa de Lima and many other local specialties mixed in with a few more child friendly dishes.
 The décor of the restaurant appeared to be stuck sometime in the 60s, which seemed to go with the laid back feel of the town, and combined with the food certainly meant the place deserved the high rating on google.
 It also seemed to be very popular with locals, as there were plenty of people popping in to collect their takeaway lunches.

 Driving on to Las Coloradas

 After eating we headed straight on to Las Coloradas, the rest of the drive there was quite unexciting, across the acres of low scrub jungle that covers much of the Yucatan, the only break was seeing children leave their schools for the day piled two or even three on a bike.

 Las Coloradas is not on most people’s itineraries when touring the Yucatan peninsular.
-I had spotted a picture of it on instagram and was blown away by the colours of the lakes and therefore had decided to make the small detour on our way to see the flamingos in Rio Lagartos.
+Upon spotting a picture of it on instagram I was blown away by the colours of the lakes and therefore had decided to make the small detour on our way to see the flamingos in Rio Lagartos.

 The Salt Lakes